Manly Vale - Allambie Heights

 Manly Vale - Allambie Heights was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Manly Vale-Allambie Heights, as per the ABS Census 2016 data, had a higher cultural diversity than most local areas with 15.9% of its population speaking a language other than English at home and 32.1% born overseas.
-Christianity was the predominant religion in Manly Vale-Allambie Heights, with 49.3% of people identifying as such.
-However, Judaism showed an overrepresentation at 0.4%, compared to Greater Sydney's 0.3%.
+Manly Vale-Allambie Heights, surveyed between 2016 and 2021, had a higher cultural diversity than most local areas.
+15.9% of its residents spoke languages other than English at home, and 32.1% were born overseas.
+Christianity was the predominant religion, comprising 49.3%.

 Frequently Asked Questions - Diversity